 LI: What if you could combine raw biochar with raw Silicon and make artificial Silcon Carbide (SiC) nanowires then create a matrix with turbostratic 'Flash Graphene' made from raw biochar?

-1-graphene-like substance solid state electrolyte (with hydrothermal activation)
+1-graphene-like substance solid state electrolyte (with steam activation)

 2- 'flash graphene' from biochar (or trash/rubbish) combined with a) ceramics, b) mesoporous Si